La mujer de Lorenzo: Plot

-In everyone's eyes, Laurita and Lorenzo have what everyone considers to be the perfect marriage.
-Lorenzo is a handsome, rich and well educated man running his own fashion house while Laurita is beautiful and elegant: the ideal woman for a man like him.
+In the eyes of those around them, Laurita and Lorenzo appear to have a successful marriage.
+Lorenzo is a wealthy and well-educated man who runs his own fashion house, while Laurita is portrayed as a beautiful and elegant woman who is considered well suited to him.

 However, the truth is that Laurita is bored with her marriage, and she begins an affair with Alex (Yul Bürkle) a shameless and attractive opportunist who seduces rich women through his job as a personal trainer.
 Laurita is convinced that she is in love with Alex, and she makes the difficult decision of leaving Lorenzo.
 But her lawyer reminds her that the pre-nuptial agreement she signed will leave her penniless if she files for a divorce.
 Not willing to give up the luxurious life she is accustomed to, she hatches out a plan to make Lorenzo fall in love with another woman.
 The perfect candidate is Silvia, a pretty, simple and sweet young woman working as Lorenzo's assistance.
 Through the help of her Giacomo, her designer friend, she befriends Silvia and slowly transforms her into the type of woman that Lorenzo can fall in love with.

 After spending time with each other, Lorenzo and Sylvia begin to fall in love with each other.
 But things aren't that simple, since Silvia is in love with Alex who has been her boyfriend for years.
 Furthermore, Isabela, Lorenzo's former fiancee, arrives from abroad with intentions of taking over Lorenzo's company as an act of revenge against Lorenzo and Laurita.
 Along the way, Alex also becomes Isabela's lover and Silvia and Lorenzo finally admit their love for each other.
 Seeing that she is about to lose everything, Laurita changes her mind and starts her plan to recover Lorenzo's love.
 Which among the three women will win in the end?